Vacuum-Tube/OSM-TPF2-Importer/python/README.md

 Distance of bounds: lon=24747-24634m , lat=24560m
 ```

 Compare this to your actual map length.
-They don't have to match exactly (which is not possible anyway), but should be
+They don't have to match exactly (which is not possible anyway), but should be about correct.
-about correct.
-If you don't plan a 1:1 reconstruction but a scaled one, you need to account for the respective factor.
+If you don't plan a 1:1 reconstruction but a scaled one, you need to account for the respective factor here.

-You can simply use the bounds of the OSM file via
+You could just use the bounds of the OSM file,
+then your OSM file is scaled to the whole map:
 ```python
 bounds = read_osm.read_bounds(INFILE)
 ```

-Then your OSM file is scaled to the whole map.

-However, it may be useful to test the import for multiple smaller areas before doing it for the whole map.
-Specify the
+However, it may be useful to test the import for multiple (smaller) areas before doing it for the whole map.
-coordinates of your map:
+Therefore, specify the coordinates of your map bound.
+After that, you can test any subarea inside your map bounds, and the subarea is built at the right location on the map.

 ```python
 bounds = {